Jonathan Anderson is on top of his game designing for Uniqlo, Loewe and his own label JW Anderson

 I admire how Uniqlo is so accessible to different demographics – I want my work to be appreciated globally, and Uniqlo can open it up to all demographics and a global audience.
 Everyone should have the chance to buy into sound design, no matter where they buy it.

 Time and again, you have worked with Japanese brands such as Uniqlo since 2017 and Studio Ghibli's collaboration in My Neighbour Totoro and Spirited Away for Loewe.
-What is it about Japanese aesthetics that appeal to you?
+What is it about Japanese aesthetics that appeals to you?

 I've always been a big fan of Japanese craft – I admire how they can reduce everything to its essence.
 This season, we've embraced that minimalist sensibility and the idea of stripping things back.